0xamogh/dont-export-your-pk/README.md

-# Don’t Export You PK
+# Don’t Export Your PK

-### A simple dev utility accompanied with a webapp to enable executing transactions without having to export your pk from the wallet
+ A simple dev utility accompanied with a webapp to enable executing transactions without having to export your pk from the wallet

 # Installation